 These ‘invisible’ paths to purchase can distort your view of how much your online and offline activities are truly worth.

 Running advertisements keeps your direct channel at the top of results, even when OTAs are bidding on your hotel brand name, which, if you’re on an OTA – and sometimes even if you aren’t – they are.
-Running these brand campaigns also contribute to your overall brand image, and even offline bookings.
+Running these brand campaigns also contributes to your overall brand image, and even offline bookings.

-Challenges within the Hotel Industry
+Challenges within the hotel industry

-1. OTA dominate online sales
+1. OTAs dominating online sales

-2. Pricing factors and strategies:
+2. Pricing factors and strategies